-Below, the semi-structured framework and specific content to be covered each week of the group are presented.
-However, it is expected that there will be variability in how each individual group responds to and utilizes the material presented.
+The semi-structured framework and specific content to be covered each week of the group are presented below.
+However, it is expected that there will be variability in how each group responds to and utilizes the material presented.
 In this way, each group will be unique.
-Age, cultural background, family history, personality, coping style, and social supports, among other things, will impact each patient's clinical presentation, concerns, and style of interacting in the group.
-Some information can be read verbatim and is presented in italics; however, clinicians are expected to be flexible in their utilization of the manual and sensitive to individuals' as well as the larger group's needs.
+Age, cultural background, family history, personality, coping style, and social supports, among other things, will impact each participant's clinical presentation, concerns, and style of interacting in the group.
+Some information can be read verbatim and is presented in italics; however, leaders are expected to be flexible in their utilization of the manual and sensitive to individuals' as well as the group's needs.

-Session 1: Introduction of Group
+Session 1: Introduction